danielna/danielna.github.com/_posts/2015-11-17-thoughts-from-a-first-time-conference-speaker.md

 To see my annotated slides, see my <a href="http://talks.danielna.com/sassconf-2015/" target="_blank">talk details page</a>.

 The notes below aren't chronological and I'm only separating them into categories for the purposes of this blog post.
-Writing them down, in the moment, was completely stream of consciousness.
+Writing them down was completely stream of consciousness.

 <div class="separator">&raquo;&raquo;&raquo;&laquo;&laquo;&laquo;</div>